 In addition to the truck driver and trucking company, a mechanic who recently certified the truck as road-safe despite serious issues with the truck’s functionality may also bear liability for an accident that occurs as a result of mechanical failure.
-In some cases, the company responsible for the cargo transported by the truck, or the company that loaded the cargo, may share liability.
+In some cases, the company responsible for the cargo transported by the semi, or the company that loaded the cargo, may share liability.

 Truck accidents often involve a great deal of force.
 Even the safest cars on the market have far less mass than a big truck.
 As a result, many New Jersey truck accident victims sustain serious injuries.

 Traumatic brain injuries can change the course of a victim’s life forever.
 In addition to suffering physical symptoms like sleep disruptions or headaches, many traumatic brain injury victims suffer ongoing challenges with focus and concentration.
 They may struggle with short-term memory loss.
 Some traumatic brain injury victims even suffer from personality changes.

 Many patients also deal with extreme emotional reactions or mood swings that can become even more difficult to moderate in stressful environments.
 Victims with traumatic brain injury may struggle to return to work or to deal with social activities.
 While some victims recover within weeks or months, even mild traumatic brain injuries can cause symptoms long after the initial accident.

 Victims with spinal cord injuries may find themselves permanently confined to a wheelchair or dependent on mobility aids for the rest of their lives.
 In addition to affecting limb function, a spinal cord injury can decrease the function of organs below the injury site, leading to additional complications.